tylerireland/MTSi/MIXR/MIXR_Writeup.md

 - The object is deleted at the end of the program.

 ### Tutorial 4
+This tutorial is similar to the last one, but it creates an AbstractRng rather than a regular Rng.
+It looks like an AbstractRng is capable of printing out results from different functions, like exponential and lognormal.
 ### Tutorial 5
 ### Tutorial 6
 ### Tutorial 7